 Write the sum of each pair of numbers.
 Then color according to the key at the bottom.
 The finished picture shows a groundhog emerging from his hole.Groundhog Subtraction Picture (Basic) (added January 23, 2015) Member

 First write the answers to the basic subtraction facts.
 Then color each section of the picture according to the key at the bottom.
-The finish picture shows a groundhog popping out of his burrow in springtime.Vocabulary for Chapters 7-8 (added January 23, 2015) Member
+The finish picture shows a groundhog popping out of his burrow in springtime.My Nose is Running (added January 23, 2015) Member